juzybits/polymedia-commando/README.md

   - find_coin_balances: Find how much Coin<T> is owned by each address
   - find_coin_holders: Find Coin<T> holders using the Suiscan API
   - find_last_txn: Find the last transaction for each Sui address
-  - find_nft_holders: Find the list of unique NFT holders for a set of collections
+  - find_nft_holders: Find NFT holders for a set of collections via Indexer.xyz
-  - find_nfts: Find all NFTs and their owners for a set of collections ...
+  - find_nfts: Find all NFTs and their owners for a set of collections via Indexer.xyz
+  - test_rpc_endpoints: Test the latency of various Sui RPC endpoints ...

 For more information about a command: